usf-cs272-fall2022/usf-cs272-fall2022.github.io/_homework/_drafts/test-homework.md

 </details>

 <br/>
-Generally these steps are only necessary if your tests pass normally in Eclipse but not on Github Actions.
-It is easier to debug the issue locally than re-run the Github Action multiple times.
+Generally these steps are only necessary if your tests pass normally in Eclipse but not on GitHub Actions.
+It is easier to debug the issue locally than re-run the GitHub Action multiple times.

 ## Remote Testing
 {: .page-header }

 Once you are passing all of the tests locally, it is time to test your homework remotely.

-  1. AFTER you have made a commit and pushed it to Github, open up your repository on Github.
+  1. AFTER you have made a commit and pushed it to GitHub, open up your repository on GitHub.
 You should be able to see the status of your commit:

       [![Screenshot]({{ "/images/github-commit-status.png" | relative_url }}){: .is-400 }]({{ "/images/github-commit-status.png" | relative_url }})